ngyupeng/tp/docs/UserGuide.md

 Currently, if either phone number and/or emergency phone number is empty after removing spaces and hyphens, the user will receive an error message that states "Phone number cannot be empty after removing spaces and hyphens."
 This is currently not a major priority, since users can easily locate the source(s) of errors by checking up to 2 fields only.

+### Improve navigability of product
+While users are able to navigate the UI using just keyboard buttons, users may have to scroll excessively within each list since switching focus to the list always brings you to the first user instead of your previous position.
+This can be improved by remembering the user's previous selected person or event, and switching to that index.

 --------------------------------------------------------------------------------------------------------------------